Table of Contents

 Validity of GAMCA medical test

 The GAMCA medical test validity period for Saudi Arabia is only 3 months.
-It means you need to stamp your visa on passport within 90 days of issuance of such a medical test report.
+It means you need to stamp your visa on your passport within 90 days of issuance of such a medical test report.

 - HIV/AIDS reactive.